radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 For multi-master, each RadiantOne node publishes its changes into a replication journal.
 Each RadiantOne node periodically checks the journal for changes that they need to apply locally.
 The default checking interval is 7 seconds.
 Should conflicting change events occur, a combination of timestamps and sequence numbers associated with the conflicting events will be used to resolve the conflict.

->**Note – on startup, a RadiantOne node first applies any missed change events from the replication journal.
-After these changes have been applied, RadiantOne is able to serve clients.**
+>[!note] On startup, a RadiantOne node first applies any missed change events from the replication journal.
+After these changes have been applied, RadiantOne is able to serve clients.

 A data source named replicationjournal is included in the RadiantOne install and plays the role of the journal.
 This data source points to the default cn=replicationjournal store installed with RadiantOne and should not be deleted or deactivated.